How to Kill and Get Rid of Bed Bugs

 (M. Potter, Univ. of Kentucky)

-Look for areas close by where the bed bugs are biting.
+Look for areas near where the bed bugs are biting.
 Main areas of inspection are cracks and crevices in head and foot boards and attached side railings and supports.
 Look for any cracks or crevices where bed bugs may crawl into to hide.
-If the top of the mattress has any rips , the bed bugs may hide there as well.
-Look also in your boxsprings, both top and bottom for any rips that might shelter these bugs.
+If the top of the mattress has any rips, the bed bugs may hide there as well.
+Look in your boxsprings also, both top and bottom for any rips that might shelter these bugs.

 Inspection Check List: